Zhangxf-ccnu/PANDA/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-R package supporting the paper “**PANDA enables simultaneous decoding of cell types and gene expressions for spatial transcriptomics**”.
+R package supporting the paper “**PANDA decodes both cell types and gene expressions for spatial transcriptomics**”.

 PANDA is a probabilistic-based deconvolution method capable of simultaneously estimating cell type composition and cell-type-specific